StevenDixonDev/Cardy_Clicky/README.md

 # Cardy_Clicky
-A fun game of remember your card using React and Using the deck of cards API
+:black_joker: A fun game of remember your card using React and Using the deck of cards API

 ## technologies